 As a retail and business bank, BOQ's main operations include taking deposits from customers, and providing loan facilities to borrowers, as well as the provision of equipment finance.
 The majority of BOQ's profits are earned within Australia.
-BOQ also earns profits in NZ although the contributions are not material.
+BOQ used to earn profits in NZ although the contributions were not material.
+The NZ assets were sold 31st March 2024, and the NZ operations are currently in wind-down.
 BOQ books profits and pays tax in the jurisdiction where the service is provided to the customer.